-

 ## Arithmetic operations in R

-You can do arithmetic operations in R, like so:
+You can do arithmetic operations in R. For example, let's calculate average satisfaction scores:

 ```{r}